 The case of Shakspere of Stratford

-The three on the pages of his will and three on legal documents.
-They are all only partly legible, spelt in different ways and written in different styles but all spelt ‘Shaks …’, not ‘Shakes….’.
+There are three signatures on the pages of his will and three on legal documents.
+They are all only partly legible, spelt in different ways and written in different styles but all spelt ‘Shaks …’, not ‘Shakes …’.
 Handwriting experts at the Public Record Office do not believe them all to be by the same hand.

 His life from the records